 The Park’s design will embrace the area’s unique flora and fauna, including:

-The infrastructure to support visitors to the Park is being carefully planned.
-Addressing the traffic and transport impacts are a priority.
 The main vehicle entry and exit to the memorial Park for visitors and staff will be on Douglas Park Drive.
 Parking for about 130 cars will be provided.
 Vehicle access points, internal roadways, and car parking will be designed in accordance with the relevant traffic standards, including Austroads Guidelines, Australian Standards and Council Standards.

 Wheelchair accessible pathways will weave through the Park.
 Shading and seating along the pathways will provide areas for rest and reflection.
 Lighting and security measures will protect safety.